Quality Manual

 Voluntary interruption of study

-This page provides guidance on the process and associated implications that apply when a student wishes to interrupt their studies.
+This page provides information on the process and associated implications that apply when a student wishes to interrupt their studies.
 This information is relevant to staff and students across all of the UK, China and Malaysia campuses.

 Search the manual